xlecours/cbrain-apis/README.md

 ## CBRAIN APIs

-This repository contains libraries for accessing the CBRAIN platform.
+This repository contains libraries for accessing the [CBRAIN platform](https://github.com/aces/cbrain).
+One particular instance of this platform is the Montreal Neurological Institute's [CBRAIN Service](https://portal.cbrain.mcgill.ca/).

 Two languages are currently supported: